Baltic states under Soviet rule (1944–1991): Industrialization and immigration

 The Soviets made large capital investments for energy resources and the manufacture of industrial and agricultural products.
 The purpose was to integrate the Baltic economics into the larger Soviet economic sphere.
 The industrial plans and a transport infrastructure were advanced by the Soviet standards.
 In all three republics, manufacturing industry was developed at the expense of other sectors, notably agriculture and housing.
 The rural economy suffered from the lack of investments and the collectivization.
 Baltic urban areas were damaged during wartime and it took ten years to make up for losses in housing.
-New constructions were often poor quality and ethnic Russian immigrants were favored in housing.
+New constructions were often poor quality and Russian settlers were favored in housing.

-Estonia and Latvia received large-scale migration of industrial workers from other parts of the Soviet Union that changed the demographics dramatically.
-Lithuania also received immigrants, but to a lesser degree.
+Estonia and Latvia received a large-scale influx of Russian settlers who came to fill industrial jobs, which changed the demographics dramatically.
+Lithuania also received settlers, but to a lesser degree.
 Ethnic Estonians constituted 88 percent before the war.
 In 1970, the figure dropped to 60 percent.
 Ethnic Latvians constituted 75 percent, but the figure dropped to 56.8 percent in 1970 and further down to 52 percent in 1989.

-In contrast, in Lithuania the drop was 4 percent.
+In contrast, in Lithuania, the drop was 4 percent.
 The absence of Russian immigration was only a part of the explanation, as Lithuania gained the Vilnius area, fewer Lithuanians fled west and the state lost its Jewish minority.
-There was a difference between ethnic Russians.
-People who moved from Russia before 1940 annexation and knew the local language were named as "local Russians", for they had better relations with locals than those who settled later.
+There was a difference in perception of ethnic Russians.
+Ethnic Russians who had migrated to Lithuania before the 1940 annexation and learned the Lithuanian language were considered "local Russians" by the Lithuanians and had better relations with locals than Russian settlers arriving under the Soviet rule.

-Baltic communists had supported and participated the 1917 October Revolution in Russia.
-However, many of them died during the Great Purge in the 1930s.
-The new regimes of 1944 were established native communists who had fought in the Red Army.
-However, the Soviets also imported ethnic Russians to fill political, administrative and managerial posts.
+Baltic communists had supported and participated in the 1917 October Revolution in Russia.
+However, many of them were executed in the National operations of the NKVD (Latvian, Estonian) during the Great Purge in late 1930s.
+The colonial regimes of 1944 were established by mostly imported Russian settlers, who filled the majority of political, administrative, and managerial posts.

 For example, the important post of second secretary of local Communist party was almost always ethnic Russian or a member of another Slavic nationality.
+Party membership continued to be heavily Russian long into the postwar period.
+During the last quarter of 1944, the Estonian Communist Party had only 56 members, and recruitment in 1945 totaled a few hundred.